hejjiouiy/FMS-Portal-Gateway/readme.md

 ## 📂 Contact

-Feel free to reach out to the backend team if you’re integrating a new service behind the gateway or need token structure details.
+Feel free to reach out to the backend team at elhejjiouiyoussef@gmail.com if you’re integrating a new service behind the gateway or need token structure details.

 ```

----

-Let me know if you want to export this as a file or need diagrams (sequence or architecture).